open-telemetry/opentelemetry-js/experimental/packages/sdk-events/README.md

   ConsoleLogRecordExporter,
 } = require('@opentelemetry/sdk-logs');

-// The Events SDK has a dependency on the Logs SDK
+// The Events SDK has a dependency on the Logs SDK.
 // Any processing of events (e.g. export) is done through the Logs SDK. const loggerProvider = new LoggerProvider();
 loggerProvider.addLogRecordProcessor(